isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 The Other Party or his assignee may <u>only</u> object to the Affected Business’ Notice of Negotiation on any one or more of the following grounds:
 * The contract in question is not a specified contract.
-* The contract is a contract of National Interest.
+* The contract is a Contract of National Interest.
 * The Affected Business does not satisfy the eligibility criteria for relief.
 * The Notice of Negotiation was not served in accordance with section 45 of the Act. (e.g. the Notice was not served between 15 January 2021 and 26 February 2021)